Armyworms are destructive lawn pests.

-It’s also important to note that certain conditions make an army worm infestation more likely to occur.
-High egg survival of fall army worms is favored by above average rains in both August and September.
+It’s also important to note that certain conditions make an armyworm infestation more likely to occur.
+The eggs are more likely to survive when rainfall is above average in both August and September.

 How do I treat my lawn for army worms?